glampert/glampert.github.io/_posts/2015-09-16-reverse-engineering-dungeon-siege.markdown

 The auto-save file is named `Auto-Save.dsasave`.

-The `.dsasave` format is actually a Tank file in disguise.
+The `.dssave` format is actually a Tank file in disguise.
 Decompressing a save archive should output two Windows bitmap (`.bmp`) images, the player's portrait and a very low-res screenshot of when the game was saved (80x60px or so).